What Is Poetry?

 - - display your project’s dependency tree

-To be honest, you can do all of this manually or with the tools that come with Python.
-But then, if all of these features are included in one tool, why wouldn’t you want to use that instead?
+Given the choice of doing all of this with the tools that come with Python, or a single tool that does all of this, why wouldn’t you want to use that instead?

 When Should I Use Poetry?